dsccommunity/dsccommunity.org/content/blog/use-dscresource-common-functions-in-module.en.md

 ##### Exclude nested module from tests

-Next you need to exclude this module from the CI pipeline tests phase.
+Next, you need to exclude this module from the CI pipeline tests phase.
-The module have already been tested in its own CI pipeline so no need for you to test that again.
-It might also be that the repository have different quality assurances that DscResource.Common does not (like naming files differently).
+The module has already been tested in its own CI pipeline so no need for you to test that again.
+It might also be that the repository has different quality assurances that DscResource.Common does not (like naming files differently).